my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   At the mini-roundabout
     -   From DTC taking 2nd exit, turning right; Important to have a look at whether the car on your right is stopping to give way.
 Sometimes there exists a blocker, but the car on your right is still going, in this case, you have to pause, give up your priority, and wait for a clear gap to go.
-        -   To go around the roundabout, your position needs to position in the <span style='color:chartreuse'>middle of the lane</span>.
+        -   To go around the roundabout, your position needs to position in the <span style='color:#32CD32'>middle of the lane</span>.
 If you are too much right, you cannot go around it.
     -   From The Slade to DTC, 2nd exit, turning right; half on half off.
         -   If you go too much on top of the center, you risk hitting cars who are about to join the mini-roundabout.
         -   If you are too much off the center, you will block the way of the left lane which is going straight ahead.